Skip to main content

 We hope that this crowdfunder will help us build capacity over the next two years to do this in a sustainable way.

-If we raise £11,330 we can continue to produce our bi-monthly Challenging Corporate Power four-page section of news, features and interviews exploring our six core themes in the print magazine and on our website for another 12 months.
+We plan to continue to produce our bi-monthly Challenging Corporate Power four-page section of news, features and interviews exploring our six core themes in the print magazine and on our website for another 12 months.
 Case studies to inspire people are part of the plan too.

 This is the journalistic foundation of the project and will be how we keep our community engaged and updated with other campaigns, and with our ongoing work in this area.

 We plan to convene quarterly online meetings in the first instance, though we may also attend those convened by others.
-The additional £4,800 for this element will be spent on staff time to manage, attend and record the events.

 This will involve developing and maintaining our boycott list, our most visited webpage and one with global appeal.
 It will also include exploring the role of boycotts in countering the rise of fascism and militarism around the world.

-(d) Building long term capacity
+Stage 4: Building long term capacity

-This likely to involve creating a project management role, staff training, and further fundraising to support this work beyond 2026.
+This is likely to involve creating a project management role, staff training, and further fundraising to support this work beyond 2026.

-(e) Publication with chapters
+Stage 5: Publication with chapters

 Ethical Consumer has worked on and managed two such books previously.